UT-Austin-FIS/ted_wrapper/README.md

     nosetests ted

-If you pip install with the extra "test-support", the packages needed for running the tests will also be installed (including nose), e.g.,
+If you pip install with the extra "test_support", the packages needed for running the tests will also be installed (including nose), e.g.,

-    pip install -e <path-to-ted-wrapper>[test-support]
+    pip install -e <path-to-ted-wrapper>[test_support]

 Gotchas
 =======